 You’ll get a boat-load of organizational skills as you process sales and refunds, take credit card info, log calls, or walk customers through steps to troubleshoot a product.
 If you aren’t super-organized at first, you will be.
 Multitasking?
 You’ll be a master.

-Career advancement.
+Career advancement is a major plus that comes from working in a call center environment.
 Because call centers aren’t for everyone, that makes more room for you!
 Those who remain dedicated and committed make progress, often quickly.
 Just don’t turn your nose up at having to make a lateral move or start at the bottom.

 Much of the negative press about this line of work comes from companies with toxic call center cultures.
 You know those awful places where micromanagement abounds, politics rule, and your boss can be a bit too blunt.
 If the company’s culture isn’t great, it doesn’t matter what position you have.
 You won’t enjoy your job, even if you’re the chief beer taster.

 On the other hand, jobs become more fun and fulfilling if the company culture is built on a worthy mission and values.
 Award-winning top companies like GoDaddy have positive cultures and stronger opportunities both at entry-level and mid-career.
 Call centers included.